Advertisement

 In Alfama, you’ll find local color with the sound of fado music echoing from open windows, elderly ladies chatting across balconies, and cats lazing in the sun.

-You’ll also find a plethora of dining options, with local seafood specialties, traditional restaurants, and open-air cafes.
+You’ll also find a plethora of dining options, with local seafood specialties, traditional Portuguese restaurants, and open-air cafes.

 Lisbon cafes and restaurants